nice-digital/cks-gatsby/gatsby/README.md

 #### Debugging tests

-We've configured 2 launch configurations (see [.vscode/launch.json](.vscode/launch.json)) for running and debugging Jest test:
+We've configured 3 launch configurations (see [.vscode/launch.json](.vscode/launch.json)) for running and debugging Jest test:

 1. **Jest tests (all)** - runs all test, with a debugger attached
 2. **Jest tests (current file)** - runs the Jest against the file currently opened file.
+3. **Jest tests (watch current file)** - runs the Jest against the file currently opened file and watches for changes.

 Run these from the 'Run and Debug' panel (_Ctrl+Shift+D_) in VS Code: